philips-software/terraform-aws-ecs/README.md

 # Terraform module for creating a ecs cluster

 This module creates one ecs cluster in a private vpc zone.
 This module requires user-data as input.

 *Note:* this modules requires terraform 0.8 or higher.

-*Note:* This version duplicates the policy documents for the roles since the solution in version 1.11.2-5 and -6 seems not working.

 ## Usage
 Example usages:
 ```
 module "ecs-cluster" {
-    source = "github.com/philips-software/terraform-aws-ecs"
+    source = "philips-software/ecs/aws"
     version = "1.0.0"

     aws_region = "eu-west-1"